 If you meet the standards and do not require periodic medical monitoring, your certificate will be valid for two years.
 In some cases, the medical examiner will issue a certificate that lasts for only three months, six months, or one year.
 The examiner will also note whether you must wear a hearing aid or corrective lenses.
 If you do not meet the standards, the examiner will not be able to issue a valid medical certificate.

-The cost of a DOT physical is $80.
+DOT physicals cost $80.
 Exams are available by appointment on Monday, Wednesday, or Friday.
 Dr. Gilroy will travel to perform the physical, however, a minimum number of 4 driver physicals would be required.

-If you would like to make an appointment for your DOT/CDL physical please bring:
+If you would like to make an appointment for CDL/DOT physicals please bring:

 - Current Driver’s License